pymupdf/PyMuPDF/docs/recipes-low-level-interfaces.rst

     --- ... ---
     RuntimeError: path to 'F' has indirects

 .. caution:: These are expert functions!
 There are no validations as to whether valid PDF objects, xrefs, etc. are specified.
-As with other low-level methods there exists the risk to render the PDF, or parts of it unusable.
+As with other low-level methods there is the risk to render the PDF, or parts of it unusable.